eseidel/space_traders/README.md

 ### Todo

+Most impact:
+* Be able to support miners across multiple systems.
+* Be able to move miners between systems.
+* Add logic for buying and mounting modules.
+* Make saving take less time (db?)

 Earning:
 * Keep per-ship logs, so can calculate per-ship efficiency.
 * Use recent earnings-per-second in ship behavior planning.
 * Fix miners to know how to travel to nearby markets to sell.
 * Fix miners to know when to leave a system (when prices are too low).
-* Add logic for buying and mounting modules.
 * Traders only consider how repeated buys inflate prices, they do not consider how repeated sells might deflate prices at sell point.
 * Teach miners how to coordinate with haulers to sell their goods further away.